Faculty and Staff

 |College of Social Work|

 Assistant Professor Yanfeng Xu joined the faculty of the College of Social Work in 2019 after earning her Ph.D. from the University of Maryland School of Social Work.
-She previously received her Master of Social Work from Fudan University in Shanghai, China.
-She is also an affiliate faculty associate for the University of South Carolina Walker Institute of International and Area Studies and the Research Consortium on Children and Families.
+Xu is also an affiliate faculty associate for the Research Consortium on Children and Families and Walker Institute of International and Area Studies.

-Xu’s recent publications have included articles on predicting a change in placement for children and youth in out-of-home care, children’s mental health and the predictors in kinship and non-kinship foster care, family involvement meetings in child welfare, and a comparison of child welfare policy between the United States and China.
-Her articles have been published in scholarly journals such as, Child Abuse and Neglect, Children and Youth Services Review, the British Journal of Social Work, and the International Journal of Social Welfare.
+Xu’s articles have been published in scholarly journals such as Child Maltreatment, Child Abuse and Neglect, Children and Youth Services Review, Journal of Family Violence, the British Journal of Social Work, Families in Society, and the International Journal of Social Welfare.